Phased Reopening Plan

 - Individuals or organizational representative(s) should appeal in writing to the Library Director.
-A form is available at the Library for this purpose.
+A form is available at the Library and online for this purpose.

-- The appellant can expect to receive a written response from the Library Director within two of the Director’s business weeks.
+- The appellant shall receive a written response from the Library Director within two business weeks.

-- If the appellant is dissatisfied with the Director’s response, he/she may then appeal to the Library Board of Trustees for consideration.
-The original appeal form, the Director’s response and a written request for Board intervention must be submitted to the Library Board of Trustees within 14 days of the original decision.
+- If the appellant is dissatisfied with the Director’s response, the appellant may then appeal to the Library Board of Trustees for consideration.
+The original appeal form with the Director’s response must be submitted to the Library Board of Trustees within 14 days of the Director’s decision.